 - Australian passport or other passport which shows you are a permanent Australian resident

-- valid Medicare card - check date to ensure you will be covered until you return to Australia
+- valid Medicare card - check expiry date to ensure you are covered until you return to Australia

-- if known treatment is expected, advise medical staff you wish to be treated under an RHCA with Australia, to establish dialysis capacity.
+- if known treatment is expected, advise the relevant medical staff that you wish to be treated under an RHCA with Australia, to establish dialysis capacity.
 Be aware co-payments apply - there are limits.

 - free treatment as a public in-patient or outpatient in a public hospital

-- subsidised medicines under the Pharmaceutical Benefits Scheme (PBS)
+- subsidised medicine under Pharmaceutical Benefits Scheme (PBS)

-- Medicare benefits for out-of-hospital medical treatment provided by doctors through private surgeries and community health centres - be aware that a co-payment usually applies.
+- Medicare benefits to cover some out-of-hospital medical treatment provided by doctors through surgeries and community health centres - be aware that a co-payment usually applies.

-Dialysis in Medicare funded dialysis units for eligible patients is based on clinical need
+- Dialysis in Medicare funded dialysis units (public) for eligible patients is based on clinical need.

 Visitors from New Zealand and Republic of Ireland should present their passport to Australian hospital clerical staff to be eligible for cover under Medicare.
 Access to public health care in Australia for visitors under an RHCA is restricted to a person ordinarily resident in the Republic of Ireland and temporarily in Australia.
 Such visitors will not be issued with Medicare cards.